ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 (: unzip (All (a ...)) (-> (Listof (Tuple a ... a)) (Tuple (Listof a) ... a)))
 ```

-(I'm inventing the type `Tuple` here to refer to a collection with known size and types. `(Tuple Number String Bool)` would be equivalent to Haskell's `(Number, String, Bool)`.
-I don't know if anything like it actually exists, or can exist, in Typed Racket already.)
+For `unzip`, I'm inventing the type `Tuple` here to refer to a collection with known size and types. `(Tuple Number String Bool)` would be equivalent to Haskell's `(Number, String, Bool)`.
+I don't know if anything like it actually exists, or can exist, in Typed Racket already.

 These are a bit more involved.
 The `...` is doing two related but syntactically different things.[^ellipsis] In the variable list of `All` (the `(a b ...)` and `(a ...)`) it says the preceding variable corresponds to a list of types.
-In the body of `All`, it combines with both the preceding and following variables. `t ... b` means: "`b` was followed by ... in the type signature, so it corresponds to a list of types.
+In the body of `All`, it combines with both the preceding and following variables. `t ... b` means: "`b` was followed by `...` in the type signature, so it corresponds to a list of types.
 Use a copy of `t` for each one of those types, and inside each copy, substitute `b` with the corresponding type from the list".

 [^ellipsis]: It also makes it really hard to write code outlines while omitting certain parts.